Politics of Nepal: Judicial branch

-The judiciary is composed of the Supreme Court (सर्बोच्च अदालत), Appellate courts, and various District courts.
-The Chief Justice of the Supreme Court was appointed by the monarch on the recommendation of the Constitutional Council; the other judges were appointed by the monarch on the recommendation of the Judicial Council.
+The judiciary is composed of the Supreme Court (सर्बोच्च अदालत), appellate courts, and various district courts.
+The Chief Justice of the Supreme Court is appointed by the president on the recommendation of the Constitutional Council.
+The other judges are appointed by the president on the recommendation of the Judicial Council.

 Nepal's judiciary is legally separate from the executive and legislative and has increasingly shown the will to be independent of political influence.
 The judiciary has the right of judicial review under the constitution.

 Different levels of governments

 Federal government

 The executive is headed by prime minister while president remains head of state.
 Nepal has provision for executive prime minister per the present Constitution of Nepal.
 The role of president is largely ceremonial as the functioning of the government is managed entirely by the prime minister who is appointed by the Parliament.

 Provincial government

 As per the Constitution of Nepal, there are 7 provinces in Nepal with their own provincial government and assemblies.